daviduhden/emailwiz/README.md

 ## Prerequisites for Installation

-1. Debian or Ubuntu server.
+1. A Debian or Ubuntu server.
 2. DNS records that point at least your domain's `mail.` subdomain to your server's IP (IPv4 and IPv6).
-This is required on initial run for certbot to get an SSL certificate for your `mail.` subdomain.
+This is required on the initial run for Certbot to obtain an SSL certificate for your `mail.` subdomain.

 ## Mandatory Finishing Touches

-### Unblock your ports
+### Unblock Your Ports

-While the script enables your mail ports on your server, it is common practice for all VPS providers to block mail ports on their end by default.
-Open a help ticket with your VPS provider asking them to open your mail ports and they will do it in short order.
+While the script enables your mail ports on your server, it is common practice for VPS providers to block mail ports by default.
+Open a help ticket with your VPS provider asking them to open your mail ports, and they will do so questionly.

-### DNS records
+### DNS Records

-At the end of the script, you will be given some DNS records to add to your DNS server/registrar's website.
-These are mostly for authenticating your emails as non-spam.
-The 4 records are:
+At the end of the script, you will be given some DNS records to add to your DNS server or registrar's website.
+These records are primarily for authenticating your emails as non-spam.
+The four records are:

 1. An MX record directing to `mail.yourdomain.tld`.
 2. A TXT record for SPF (to reduce mail spoofing).
 3. A TXT record for DMARC policies.
 4. A TXT record with your public DKIM key.
-This record is long and **uniquely generated** while running `emailwiz.sh` and thus must be added after installation.
+This record is long and **uniquely generated** while running `emailwiz.sh` and must be added after installation.

 They will look something like this: